fooltowise/NeroNotes/Nero's Notes/CSU Annual Meeting 2021 Transcript.md

 The fourth one on Topicus, TSS, also a new event, the merger of Topicus and TSS and then the subsequent spin and the ensuing -- we've got a whole quarter of performance now.
 I know you had a conference call on the quarter yesterday and got some questions answered, but it's a topic of some significant interest to stockholders.
 So that will be our fourth segment.

-And then the fifth one, a return to some more familiar terrain around corporate culture, operations and management.
+And then the fifth one, a return to some more familiar terrain around [[corporate culture]], operations and management.

 And the final segment, the last segment, turns a little bit toward you, about our shareholder base, what we like about shareholders, public perceptions of Constellation and then the topic of ESG, environmental, social and governance.